Tile Wood

-Tile Wood is a 6.5 hectare nature reserve in Thundersley in Essex.
+Tile Wood is a 6.5 hectare nature reserve in Daws Heath in Essex.
 It is managed by the Essex Wildlife Trust.

 The wood is ancient, having been mentioned in the Anglo-Saxon period.
 The main trees are sessile oak, hornbeam and sweet chestnut.
 Ground flora include wood sorrel, bluebells and wood-rush.

 There is access from St Michael's Road, and the site is adjacent to two other nature reserves managed by the Essex Wildlife Trust, Little Haven and Pound Wood.